tea cup served at afternoon tea at one of the best tea rooms in greenwich ct

 What Americans call “high tea” is actually not the aristocratic experience we think of in the United Kingdom!

 High tea referred to the tables used to serve tea, in this case, the high tables families typically ate dinner.
 In Britain, high tea was traditionally a lower-class affair.
-Upper-class Britain, meanwhile, enjoyed afternoon tea.
+Upper-class Britain, meanwhile, enjoyed tea in the afternoon.

 After World War I, the Ritz Hotel in London began serving a formal afternoon tea to tourists, which it called, “high tea”.
 British hotels serving what they called high tea to tourists is likely the source of the name confusion in the rest of the world, including the States.